unional/type-plus/ts/tuple/readme.md

-# unknown
+# Tuple

-`unknown` is one of the top type in TypeScript.
-It is a "safer" variant of `any` that you cannot use the value until there are some type guards or type assertions to the value.
+A *tuple type* is another sort of `Array` type that knows exactly how many elements it contains, and exactly which types it contains at specific positions.

 ## Type Checking